 - promote the value of free play

-- research nature deficit disorder and promote more learning opportunities in nature
+- research nature deficit disorder and promote more learning opportunities in nature and with the forest

 - create the space for 'uncertified' community mentors in local communities to re-validate their knowledge, voice and role